-If you’ve decided that breast augmentation is right for you, but you’re still feeling a bit nervous about the actual procedure, it can help to know exactly what to expect.
+If you’ve decided that breast implants are right for you, but you’re still feeling a bit nervous about the actual procedure, it can help to know exactly what to expect.
 While every procedure will differ depending on the client, the type of breast augmentation chosen, and the surgeon, there are some common elements that you can be aware of before, during, and after your procedure.

 Before the Procedure

 The best way to prepare for your procedure is to communicate with your surgical team about your breast augmentation far in advance.
 They will take your specific needs and circumstances into consideration before recommending the proper steps that you can take to better prepare yourself for your procedure.

 Before your breast augmentation surgery, make sure you have taken into consideration the amount of time you will need for recovery so that you can arrange proper care and time off work.
 Typically—depending on the specific procedure—you will need to take anywhere from 3 days to 2 weeks to recover.
 Communicate with your surgeon to find out how long your recovery should be.
 Make sure you have someone to take you home from your surgery and care for you as needed.

 You can also prepare beforehand by making sure your post-surgery recovery goes as smoothly as possible.
 Lay out the clothes you will need, make sure you are stocked with ice packs, and take care of any necessary housekeeping or furniture adjustments prior to your procedure.